 The list of participating countries in the VWP (Visa Waiver Program – WB and WT visas) may be found on the U.S. State Department website.

 A J-1 visa application is initiated by Stanford by the department inviting the visitor.
-To find out more about the application, visit the Bechtel International Center website.
+To learn more about the application process, visit the Bechtel International Center website.
 The funding for the visitor's visit (Stanford or external) must be indicated on the application.

 If the J-1 visa is not sponsored by Stanford, the visitor must receive written permission in advance from their sponsor that they may be paid.